Abukoking94/wireframing/README.md

 - Works on any operating system (no installation required)

 Figma helps designers and developers iterate quickly, gather feedback, and align on layout and user flow early in the product development process.

+## Benefits of Wireframing in Software Development

+Wireframing plays a critical role in the software development process by bridging the gap between abstract ideas and concrete implementation.
+It brings clarity and alignment among all stakeholders early in the project lifecycle.

+### Key Benefits:

+- **Clarifies Structure and Flow**
+  Wireframes provide a clear visual outline of the layout and functionality, helping teams understand how users will navigate the application.

+- **Improves Team Communication**
+  Designers, developers, and stakeholders use wireframes as a shared reference point to discuss features and layout—reducing misunderstandings and rework.

+  *Example:* A developer can easily identify where a “Book Now” button should trigger an action by referencing the wireframe.

+- **Saves Time and Cost**
+  Changes made in wireframes are quicker and cheaper than adjustments in later development stages.
+Early feedback helps catch usability issues before coding begins.

+- **Supports User-Centered Design**
+  Wireframes help visualize the user journey and ensure that functionality is placed where users expect it, improving the overall user experience.

+- **Acts as a Blueprint for Development**
+  Just like a construction blueprint, wireframes guide frontend development by outlining the visual hierarchy and functional areas.

+By using wireframes, software teams build better, faster, and with fewer costly surprises.